Sanremo Music Festival 1964

-The Sanremo Music Festival 1964 (Festival di Sanremo 1964), officially the 14th Italian Song Festival (14º Festival della canzone italiana), was the 14th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 30 January and 1 February 1964, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Mike Bongiorno, assisted by Giuliana Lojodice.
+The Sanremo Music Festival 1964 (Festival di Sanremo 1964), officially the 14th Italian Song Festival (14º Festival della canzone italiana), was the 14th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 30 January and 1 February 1964.
+It was organised by Società ATA, concessionary of the Sanremo Casino, and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Mike Bongiorno, assisted by Giuliana Lojodice.
 Gianni Ravera served as artistic director.

-According to the rules of this edition every song was performed in a double performance by a couple of singers or groups.
-The winners of the festival were Gigliola Cinquetti and Patricia Carli with the song "Non ho l'età".
+Each song was performed twice, once by an artist from Italy and once by an artist from abroad.
+The winning song was "Non ho l'età (per amarti)", written by Nicola Salerno and composed by Mario Panzeri, and performed by both Gigliola Cinquetti and Patricia Carli.
 Cinquetti went on to perform the song at the Eurovision Song Contest 1964, ultimately securing 's first victory in the event.